ISTP

 ISTPs at their best

-ISTPs are calm and able to rise to just about any occasion.
-Rather than focusing on future goals or big picture planning, they’re the ones who find the most efficient course of action for completing an immediate task or resolving a pressing issue.
+People with ISTP preferences are able to rise to just about any occasion with seemingly little effort—and they often save time and resources along the way!
+Rather than focusing on future goals or planning an overview, they will often find the most efficient course of action to complete an immediate task or resolve a pressing issue.

 Potential development areas for ISTPs

-Because they’re so focused on immediate results and quick fixes, ISTPs often overlook the bigger picture.
-While this isn’t always an issue, it can be a problem if they shut down other people’s concerns or opinions about how to do things.
+Because they’re so focused on immediate results and quick fixes, ISTPs often overlook the wider context.
+While this isn’t always an issue, it can become a problem if they shut down other people’s concerns or opinions about how to do things.

-ISTPs are often loner types.
-It may be difficult for them to accept feedback and they can diminish others’ opinions.
-ISTPs don’t always follow through on projects where they need to work closely with others.
+ISTPs may find it difficult to accept feedback and critique.
+As a result, they may diminish the opinions of others.
+They also like a lot of alone time, so they may not always follow through on projects where they need to work closely with others.

 ISTPs and stress

-ISTPs tend to feel stressed by social situations.
-They dislike small talk and listening to the personal problems of people they aren’t close with.
-ISTPs also tend to avoid forced social interaction or gatherings because they make them uncomfortable.
+People with ISTP preferences may find social situations stressful.
+They dislike small talk or listening to the personal problems of people they don’t know well.
+They also tend to avoid forced social interactions or gatherings because these can make them uncomfortable.